jgeinitz/cul2tfa/README.md

 	N029385566A32EACFA72A48800A

-On http://fredboboss.free.fr/articles/tx29.php is an excelent information on the 1st 5 bytes (pr 10 nibbles) of the packet - thus we know
+On http://fredboboss.free.fr/articles/tx29.php is an excelent information on the 1st 5 bytes (or 10 nibbles) of the packet.
+This results in:

 	N029385566A32EACFA72A48800A
 	!!!!--------!!------------!